-- (a) In the Jacks Point Zone the design and layout of the Highway and Lakeshore Landscape Protection Areas and Open Space - Foreshore Activity Area under Rule 12.2.3.2(ix) and any variation of the Public Access Route shown on the Jacks Point Structure Plans may be publicly notified under section 94 of the Act. - (b) Any application for a resource consent for the following matters may be considered without the need to obtain a written approval of affected persons and need not be notified in accordance with section 93 of the Act, unless special circumstances exist in relation to any such application: - (i) All applications for Controlled Activities.

-- (c) Other than provided for by the Act, the following restricted discretionary activities will be considered without public notification but notice may be served on those persons considered to be adversely affected if those persons have not given their written approval: - (i) Rule 12.2.3.3(eb) Residential and Visitor Accommodation Activity (all excluding buildings) Units-Activity Area in FP-2 and Visitor Accommodation within FP-1 and FP-2 - (ii) Rule 12.2.3.3(c) Residential, Visitor Accommodation and Rural Activities within FP-2 Homesites - (iii) Rule 12.2.3.3(d) Commercial activities, community and visitor accommodation within Hanley Downs. - 12.2.3.3(e) Woolshed Road / State Highway 6 intersection design, only in respect of the New Zealand Transport Agency - (ii)(iv) The Sale of Liquor, pursuant to 12.2.3.3(ei) - (iii)(v) Rule 12.2.5.1(iii) Setbacks from Roads and Internal Boundaries - (vi) Rule 12.2.5.1 (iv) Access (Jacks Point Zone), only in respect of the New Zealand Transport Agency
+- (a) In the Jacks Point Zone the design and layout of the Highway and Lakeshore Landscape Protection Areas and Open Space - Foreshore Activity Area under Rule 12.2.3.2(ix) and any variation of the Public Access Route shown on the Jacks Point Structure Plans may be publicly notified under section 94 of the Act. - (b) Any application for a resource consent for the following matters may be considered without the need to obtain a written approval of affected persons and need not be notified in accordance with section 93 of the Act, unless special circumstances exist in relation to any such application: - (i) All applications for Controlled Activities. - (c) Other than provided for by the Act, the following restricted discretionary activities will be considered without public notification but notice may be served on those persons considered to be adversely affected if those persons have not given their written approval: - (i) Rule 12.2.3.3(b) Commercial activities, community and visitor accommodation within Hanley Downs that also comply with site standard 12.2.5.1(i)(b) - (ii) The sale of liquor, pursuant to Rule 12.2.3.3(c) that also complies with site standard 12.2.5.1(i)(b) - (iii) Rule 12.2.5.1(iii)(c) and (d) Setbacks from Roads and Internal Boundaries - (iv) Rule 12.2.5.1 (iv) Access (Jacks Point Resort Zone), only in respect of the New Zealand Transport Agency i.
+Structure Plan